LimeChain/forta-agent-scripts/iron-bank-suite/drastic-price-change/README.md

   - Type is always set to "info"
   - Metadata field:
     - "market" - the Iron Bank market
-    - "oldPrice" - the price before the interval time
-    - "price" - the current price
     - "percentage" - the percentage diff of the prices